zeeshank1/system-design-digest/fundamentals.md

   Single-field, composite, and full-text indexes.

 - **Considerations:**
-  Balance between read performance improvement and the overhead on write operations.
+  The balance between read performance improvement and the overhead on write operations.

 #### Replication
 - **Definition:**